dariaomelkina/MacOS_drivers_instruction/README.md

 ---
 ## Additionaly:
 To be able to build driver (and have more access in macOS development in general), You need to have a Developer ID.
-Without it You still can develop apps (using Your Apple ID You will have a personal development team), but not the ones, which work with System Extentions.
+Without it You still can develop apps (using Your Apple ID You will have a personal development team), but not the ones, which work with System extensions.

 To obtain the Developer ID certificate (more info [here](https://developer.apple.com/support/developer-id/)) You will need to enroll in the [Apple Developer Program](https://developer.apple.com/programs/) (or Apple Developer Enterprise Program).
-Here is the enrollment [link](https://developer.apple.com/programs/enroll/), check wich type of enrollment You need/prefer and follow the link in the bottom of the page.
+Here is the enrollment [link](https://developer.apple.com/programs/enroll/), check which type of enrollment You need/prefer and follow the link in the bottom of the page.
 Bear in mind, that You still need an Apple ID for that, and the program costs US$99 (price as for January, 2022).

 ---
 ## Sources/literature: